 Frequently Require Trekking Poles

-For most DCF shelters, you will need to use trekking poles, like this LT5 set from Gossamer Gear, the lightest weight poles on the market today, to set them up, not tent poles.
+For most DCF shelters, you will need to use trekking poles, as this LT5 set from Gossamer Gear, the lightest weight poles on the market today, to set them up, not tent poles.

 They are called “trekking pole tents” due to the use of your hiking poles as the primary support of your shelter at night.